Internet-Draft CoAP pubsub December 2024

 A client can request a collection of the topics present in the broker by making a GET request to the collection URI.

-On success, the server returns a 2.05 (Content) response, specifying the list of links to topic resources associated with this topic collection (see Section 2.2).
+On success, the broker returns a 2.05 (Content) response, specifying the list of links to topic resources associated with this topic collection (see Section 2.2).

-Depending on its granted permissions, a client MAY retrieve a different list of links, corresponding to the topics that the client is authorized to access.
+A client MAY retrieve a list of links to topics it is authorized to access, based on its permissions.

 Example: